MattiaCanopoli/js-biglietto-treno-form/README.md

 ##TO DO

-1. fix ticket preview borders
-2. put tripRage.value into variable
+1. put tripRage.value into variable
-3. fix final price into ticket preview
+2. fix final price into ticket preview